eforemeka/personal-page/content/wigdtw/linuxenv.md

 showToc: true
 ---

+## Task 1: Installing Ubuntu

-For the first project of my Linux journey, the goal was to "Build a Personal Linux Lab."
-While the prompt suggested a traditional VM, I opted for **WSL (Windows Subsystem for Linux)**.
-However, I immediately ran into a fascinating environment quirk that taught me my first real lesson in Linux distributions.
+For this project, the goal was to "Build a Personal Linux Lab."
+While the instruction suggested a traditional or Cloud VM, I opted for **WSL (Windows Subsystem for Linux)**.
+However, I immediately ran into a fascinating environment quirk that taught me a very key lesson in Linux distributions.

 ---